lduros/addon-tab/README.md

 computation and interactivity with a unique user experience and design.

+A very bare example of an addon-tab:
+![small screenshot](https://raw.github.com/lduros/addon-tab/master/doc/images/addon-tab-screenshot-small.png)

 This module does only a few things:

-![small screenshot](https://raw.github.com/lduros/addon-tab/master/doc/images/addon-tab-screenshot-small.png)

     - Like the core addon-page module, it hides the navigation bar.
 But instead of being limited to a single page in your data/